-The Commission expects to issue and deliver the 2022 Junior Lien Bonds in book-entry form to DTC on or before November 17, 2022 (the "Settlement Date") pursuant to a Forward Delivery Bond Purchase Contract (the "Forward Purchase Agreement") for the 2022 Junior Lien Bonds entered into on February , 2022 (the "Sale Date") between the Commission and Citigroup Global Markets Inc., acting on behalf of itself and as representative of the other underwriters named therein.
-Certain additional requirements must be met on February , 2022 (the "Preliminary Closing Date") in accordance with the terms of the Forward Purchase Agreement.
-The delayed delivery of the 2022 Junior Lien Bonds until the Settlement Date and the circumstances that would allow the Underwriters to terminate their obligations to purchase the 2022 Junior Lien Bonds between the Preliminary Closing Date and the Settlement Date present certain risks to investors.
-See "CERTAIN FORWARD DELIVERY CONSIDERATIONS, ACKNOWLEDGMENTS AND RISKS WITH RESPECT TO THE 2022 JUNIOR LIEN BONDS" herein.
-The Underwriters have advised the Commission that the 2022 Junior Lien Bonds initially will be sold by the Underwriters only to investors who executed the Form of Purchase Contract for Forward Delivery Bonds in substantially the form of Exhibit I attached hereto (the "Form of Purchase Contract for Forward Delivery Bonds").
+The Commission expects to issue and deliver the 2022 Junior Lien Bonds in book-entry form to DTC on or before November 17, 2022 (the "Settlement Date") pursuant to a Forward Delivery Bond Purchase Contract (the "Forward Purchase Agreement") for the 2022 Junior Lien Bonds entered into on February 8, 2022 (the "Sale Date") between the Commission and Citigroup Global Markets Inc., acting on behalf of itself and as representative of the other underwriters named therein.

-Terms used in this Official Statement and not otherwise defined shall have the meanings set forth for such terms in the GLOSSARY OF TERMS AND SUMMARY OF JUNIOR LIEN TRUST AGREEMENT attached to this Official Statement as Exhibit A-1.
+Terms used in this Updated Official Statement and not otherwise defined shall have the meanings set forth for such terms in the GLOSSARY OF TERMS AND SUMMARY OF JUNIOR LIEN TRUST AGREEMENT attached to this Updated Official Statement as Exhibit A-1.